Amargasaurus Scientific Classification

 Scientists know a lot about when and where Amargasaurus lived due to their discovery of such a complete specimen.
 It lived in modern-day Argentina during the Early Cretaceous Period.
 This period spanned 145 to 100.5 million years ago.
 The Amargasaurus fossil that paleontologists discovered can be dated to between 129 and 122 million years ago.

-Scientists do not know much more about the habitat of this dinosaur because it was only found in one place and dated to one time period.
+Scientists do not know much more about the habitat of this dinosaur because it was found in only one place and dated to one time period.
 It may have evolved from other dinosaurs living in that area or migrated as land shifted during prehistoric times.

 Threats And Predators